kl/sub-batch/README.md

     -p, --path <path>    The path to look for subs in. [default: .]

 SUBCOMMANDS:
+    alass     Adjusts the timing of all subs that are matched with a video file using `alass` (https://github.com/kaegi/alass).
+This can automatically fix wrong timings due to commercial breaks for example.
     help      Prints this message or the help of the given subcommand(s) rename    Renames subtitle files to match the corresponding video file time      Adjusts the timing of all subs.
 The value is specified in milliseconds, and can be negative
 ```
 ### Renaming subtitle files to match their corresponding video file
 Put the subs and the videos in the same directory, for example: